Motorcycle Accidents Caused by Driver Distraction

 Although there’s no anti-daydreaming statute, distracted drivers overall – whether talking on the phone or thinking about work - often demonstrates a failure to use reasonable care, which how we define negligence and hold other drivers accountable.
 For example, a driver who makes no effort to even slow down or brake for stopped traffic ahead is almost certainly distracted, assuming no visual obstructions.
 Even if we can’t prove the driver was looking down at their phone, the fact they failed to brake is evidence in a breach of the duty to use reasonable care (and rear-end collisions create a rebuttable presumption the rear driver is more than 50 percent liable anyway).

-At The Law Offices of Jeffrey S. Glassman, we understand proving driver distraction isn’t always as simple as establishing something like impairment.
+At Jeffrey Glassman Injury Lawyers, we understand proving driver distraction isn’t always as simple as establishing something like impairment.
 There’s no BAC test that shows a driver wasn’t fully engaged with eyes on the road.
 However, our motorcycle accident lawyers in Boston can gather evidence that supports this theory.
 This may include:

 - Expert witness testimony.
 Certified experts in a range of fields, such as crash reconstruction, engineering and digital forensics, may provide an opinion based on analysis of the evidence, concluding the crash was causally connected to the defendant’s distraction.